Sustainable Tourism Bogotá

 Weather

-Daytime temperatures at Chingaza National Park range between 7ºC and 15ºC but at night it can drop to almost 0ºC.
+Daytime temperatures at Chingaza National Park range between 7ºC and 15ºC but at night it can drop near 0ºC.
 Weather is unpredictable with quick changes between wind, rain and strong tropical sun.
 The driest months in Chingaza are December through March and the wettest months are June through August.
 Every other month is a mixture of sun, cold wind and light showers.
-By default, the páramo ecosystem is a moist environment and you can expect muddy trails and humid conditions most of the year
+By default, the páramo ecosystem is a moist environment and you can expect muddy trails and humid conditions most of the year.

 Location